j-enk/IT2901-25-elfryd/battery-sensor/nrf/hub/README.md

 - [Broker Documentation](../broker/README.md): Details of the MQTT broker system
 - [API Documentation](../broker/docs/api.md): REST API for accessing the data
 - [Bridge Documentation](../broker/docs/bridge.md): MQTT bridge that processes the messages

+## Support and Contribution

+For questions or issues, please contact the contributors of the hub system:

+- Martin Vågseter Jakobsen (developer)